Blocking ads removes funding from us!

 Preliminary conclusion: Too expensive for the price?

-The Pixel Watch is something new, not only for Google, but also for me.
-I have never worn such a small smartwatch, which is also really light at the same time.
+The Pixel Watch is something new, not just for Google, but for me too.
+I have never worn such a small smartwatch that is also really light.
 If you like this unobtrusive design, you will enjoy it - I like it.
-For others, on the other hand, the smartwatch could be too small for larger arms.
-The display is rounded on the outside, which results in a thick display edge.
-A lot of space is lost here and long texts have to be scrolled quite far.
-However, it can be assumed that Google will accept this Proproblem is known and will be corrected in the successor.
-However, this is not disturbing, since all menus and surfaces next to the text always have a black background color and the border is therefore invisible.
+For others, however, the smartwatch might be too small for larger arms.
+The display is rounded towards the outside, resulting in a thick display edge.
+A lot of space is lost here and you have to scroll quite a long way for long texts.
+However, it can be assumed that Google is aware of the problem and will improve it in the successor.
+However, this is not annoying, as all menus and interfaces next to the text always have a black background color, making the edge invisible.

 Google Pixel Watch Test Display Edge